Botox Insurance Help

 But, as anyone who has pursued this line of therapy knows, Botox can be costly, and seeking coverage for this treatment from insurance companies can be daunting.
 There are, however, some promising avenues that sufferers can explore when considering Botox treatment for hyperhidrosis.

 AbbVie, the company that owns Botox, tries to help hyperhidrosis patients who are under-or uninsured get treatment through the following programs:

-Botox ONE: This is a secure online portal that physicians and their staff can use to help patients obtain Botox treatment by requesting benefits verification and reimbursement support related to Botox for medical use (like for hyperhidrosis).
+Botox ONE: This is a secure online portal that clinicians and their staff can use to help patients obtain Botox treatment by requesting benefits verification and reimbursement support related to Botox for medical use (like for hyperhidrosis).
 The website offers access to Botox reimbursement support and guidance about Botox savings programs (see below).
 It also allows your healthcare provider to conduct electronic benefits verifications and prior authorizations.
 Ask your healthcare provider whether he/she is already using Botox ONE and whether they can look into it for you.

 - Any government-issued insurance such as Medicaid or Medicare